Silent Depression

-Silent Depression is a Ugandan short film about a 20-year-old guy that feels like he is hit by a midlife crisis and decides to embark on a journey of self-discovery in a crowded city.
-It is the second film produced by George Stanley Nsamba under The Ghetto Film Project in 2015.
-The film was premiered on 16 June 2015 at the Uganda National Cultural Center to a record breaking crowd and has since become one of the most popular short film in Uganda.
+Silent Depression is a 2015 Ugandan short film directed and produced by George Stanley Nsamba under The Ghetto Film Project.
+The film tells the story of a 20-year-old protagonist who feels like he is hit by a midlife crisis and decides to embark on a journey of self-discovery in a crowded city.
+The film explores themes of mental health, urban alienation, and the impact of modern technology on youth depression in contemporary Uganda.